NREL/HPC/docs/Documentation/Applications/wrf.md

 available for use.
 Currently there are no modules to run wrf on GPUs, but there is current effort underway to make that available on future systems.

-Next, we look at how to use the wrf module.
-Below is an example job script
+Next, we look at how to use the WRF module.
+Below is an example job script:

 ### Example Job Script